bll123/libmp4tag/README.txt

 Notes:

-  The 'gnre' tag is always converted to '©gen' when writing the tag data.
+  The 'gnre' tag is always converted to '©gen' when writing the tag data, and '©gen' is used internally.

   Duration is in milliseconds.